mohdhsm/Automation_Project/Software_information.md

     3. Notes that have been added.
     4. Activities that have been done.
     5. Short summary report about everyone doing in today.
+    PS.
+There should be a report or a command that will show a dashboard showing all these things.
 2. Daily and weekly goals: Since the focus app on the short term.
     1. Daily and weekly sales and visit report (customer visit report).
     2. Daily and weekly report on followup tasks.